Nashville Highland Rim Forest: Conservation history of NHRF

-The network of hills and parkland located along the western edge of Nashville have been recognized for several decades as having the potential to be formally connected as an ecological corridor of protected habitat.
+The network of hills and parkland along the western edge of Nashville have been recognized for several decades as having the potential to be formally connected as an ecological corridor of protected habitat.
 In 2006, Noah Charney initiated such an undertaking in founding a nonprofit known as Radnor to River (R2R).
 The West Meade Naturalist website under R2R contains information pertaining to this ecosystem and its urban forest habitat.

 Noah Charney's PhD in Biology now finds him as an Assistant Professor of Conservation Biology at the University of Maine, and his quest to see this corridor become a reality continues.
 R2R's name draws from starting at Radnor Lake State Park along Nashville’s southern border and envisions moving west to Warner Parks, then up to the banks of the Cumberland River.
 Since R2R’s founding, two additional Metro parks have been established on the north side of the river - Bells Bend Park, opened to the public in 2007, and Beaman Park, which was formally designated in 2013.

 Development pressures on the hillside slopes in Nashville’s West Meade neighborhood prompted the most urgent conservation efforts.
 Action was focused there in containing apartments and housing demands where they are highest along a major artery.
 Several successes were achieved, including getting a tiny waterfall on a vulnerable site placed under Metro Nashville’s conservation protection.
 A committed network continues to stay vigilant in watching Nashville's West Meade vicinity.